13 Amazing Experiences in Yogyakarta Worth the Money

 The “Colorful Lakes” at Dieng Plateau

-If that’s not enough, the sunrise will surely leave you speechless – the combination of height and the surrounding volcanoes make for beautiful scenery.
+If that’s not enough, the sunrise will surely leave you speechless – the combination of height and the surrounding volcanoes make for stunning scenery.

 You can visit all those places independently and on a budget if you follow my Dieng Plateau Guide.

-A tour is marginally more expensive but gives you peace of mind and comfort.
+A tour is marginally more expensive than doing it by yourself but gives you peace of mind and comfort.

 Where to go next?
 How about I interest you in this quite in-depth guide to Java?
 I’m pretty confident that it will answer all your questions about things to do in Java!